tuist/decks/decks/03.25-spm-at-scale/slides.md

 - Develop a package

 ---
+layout: center
+---

-## Using SPM as a manager for external dependencies
+# Using SPM as a manager for external dependencies

 ---